code-differently/code-differently-25-q1/lesson_00/montezL0/README.md

 ## Support

-You can find me on LinkedIn @ <a href="https://www.linkedin.com/in/montez-bradley-62017295">montez bradley</a> If you're hiring for an Software Engineer I am your guy.
+You can find me on LinkedIn @ <a href="https://www.linkedin.com/in/montez-bradley-62017295">montez bradley</a> If you're hiring for a Software Engineer I am your guy.

 ## Installation Instructions